pfadiflamberg/billy/README.md

 HITOBITO_OAUTH_SECRET=U1WMfNWXMMsFUwNHqylu9r0HQK1Z0pxCnorJwLRvjWo
 HITOBITO_HOST=https://pbs.puzzle.ch
-HITOBITO_LANG=de -- one of: de, fr, it
+HITOBITO_LANG=de -- one of: de, fr, it HITOBITO_GROUP=1 -- the group allowed to login to the application
 ```

 To use mail functionality, you need to provide the server details for the mail server in `env/mail.env`: